CARES: Context-Aware Resolution Selector for VLMs: Limitations

 \section{Limitations}

 CARES depends on a frozen proxy VLM for low-resolution features; domains requiring extremely fine cues (e.g., dense OCR, medical imagery) may be under-allocated.
-Our supervision uses multi-resolution rollouts of a target VLM and thus inherits that model’s biases and limited language support .
+Our supervision uses multi-resolution rollouts of a target VLM and thus inherits that model’s biases and limited language support.
+Robustness to model perturbation at inference \cite{galil2026maximal} or noise in annotations \cite{kimhi2025noisyannotationssemanticsegmentation} are not explored.
 We evaluate single-image, single-turn inputs only; multi-image, video, streaming, and joint resolution–tiling selection are left to future work.
 We do not study safety, robustness to adversarial prompts, or detailed cost–latency trade-offs across hardware.